cmk/profunctor-optics/pref/README.md

 ```

-This approach applies to more that just the has pattern.
+It turns out that prefs are fairly flexible and can be applied to more that just the has pattern.
 For one thing, the fact that we're dealing with profunctors means we can also expose backend resources to users as sum types:
 ```
 asksEither :: (MonadReader r m, Decidable m) => (r -> PRef Choice m b1 a1) -> (r -> PRef Choice m b2 a2) -> m (PRef Choice m (Either b1 b2) (Either a1 a2))
 asksEither r s = liftA2 (+$+) (asks r) (asks s)
 ```
+which effectively gives the backend freedom to choose at runtime which resource to expose to the frontend.

 The `*$*` and `+$+` operators above are essentially `***` and `+++` from [`Control.Arrow`](http://hackage.haskell.org/package/base-4.11.1.0/docs/Control-Arrow.html):